lars1050/CSC395-S22/labs/lab05_02_23/README.md

 ### Optional: Vary LED Brightness

 If you get that complete, you can give the user another option to control the **brightness** of the led rather than the blink frequency.
 To do that, change the frequency of the PWM waveform to something much faster (like 1 ms) and then adjust the duty cycle (i.e. the TOP is fixed, but the MATCH is changing).
 If you are using buttons, use the release of Button A to switch between modifying blink rate and modifying brightness.
 Similarly, use Button C to move through the duty cycles.
-Alternatively, use the 's' key to switch modes, then use the 'b' key to change the brightness.
+Alternatively, use the 's' key to switch modes, then use the 'b' key to change the brightness. *Note that one way to achieve this is to change the callback function for button C whenever button A is released*.

 See the cheat sheet for info: https://github.com/lars1050/CSC395-S22/blob/main/HardwareResources/AStarCheatSheet.md